emerald/modes-atom/README.md

-# An Emerald Language Pack for the Atom Text-Editor
+# An Emerald Language Pack for Atom

 Generated semi-automatically from the Emerald [vim mode](https://github.com/emerald/modes-vim) using the provided